- Combines a highly insulating panel and technology of rfid cat doors

 - Installation does not require any permanent alterations to the window

 The SureFlap Thermo Sash 2e Microchip Cat Door for Windows is an innovative pet door panel that combines supreme insulation and reliable microchip sensing technology.
-The sensor scans your catšs embedded microchip and unlocks from the outside, ultimately preventing any unchipped animals from accessing your home.
-Not only will this window cat door keep your cats safe from unwelcome critters, it also ensures that they still have the freedom to come and go as they please.
+The sensor scans your pet's microchip and unlocks from the outside, ultimately preventing any unchipped, intruder animals like stray cats and raccoons from accessing your home.
+Not only will this window Sureflap microchip cat flap keep your cats safe from unwelcome critters, but it also ensures that they still have the freedom to come and go as they please.

 - Aluminum-framed panel is engineered with dual-pane glass to ensure thermal quality.